-- 6.18 There may be exceptional circumstances where particular costs associated with the development of a site may need to be taken into account in order to agree a reduced amount of local needs affordable housing and/or amendments to the mix of types, size and tenure.
-These may include: - a.
-Those circumstances where the evidence leads the Council to seek to negotiate particular house types and sizes, which are significantly more costly to a developer.
-For example, larger family housing (4-bedroom or more) or provision for the elderly (bungalows or Extra Care facilities) or other special needs housing. - b.
-Where negotiations on a site have been ongoing over a considerable period of time and the developer can provide evidence that legally binding contracts have been signed for land purchase (prior to the introduction on 7 June 2005 of the revised site size threshold to 15dw/0.5ha or increased provision
+- 6.19 There may be exceptional circumstances where particular costs associated with the development of a site may need to be taken into account in order to agree a reduced amount of local needs Affordable Housing and/or amendments to the mix of types, size and tenure.
+These may include: - a) Those circumstances where the evidence leads the Council to seek to negotiate particular house types and sizes, which are significantly more costly to a developer.
+For example, larger family housing (4-bedroom or more) or provision for the elderly (bungalows or Extra Care facilities) or vulnerable young people or other special needs housing. - b) Where negotiations on a site have been ongoing over a considerable period of time and the developer can provide evidence that legally binding contracts have been signed for land purchase (prior to the introduction on 7 June 2005 of the revised site size threshold to 15dw/0.5ha or increased provision to 40%) which would make the site unviable (not less profitable) under the revised policy.
+No planning application will be determined until this information has been properly assessed.

-- to 40%) which would make the site unviable (not less profitable) under the revised policy.
-No planning application will be determined until this information has been properly assessed. - c.
-Whether the provision of affordable housing would prejudice the realisation of other planning objectives that need to be given priority in development of a particular site.
-For example, if the provision of affordable housing on the site would conflict with the creation of mixed and balance communities (see also 6.17 above). - 6.19 Developers are advised to speak with the designated Affordable Housing Officer at the earliest opportunity within the site development process.
+- c) Whether the provision of Affordable Housing would prejudice the realisation of other planning objectives that need to be given priority in development of a particular site.
+For example, if the provision of Affordable Housing on the site would conflict with the creation of mixed and balanced communities (see also 6.18 above). - 6.20 Developers are advised to speak with the Council's designated Affordable Housing Officer at the earliest opportunity within the site development process.
 This should be prior to the land acquisition stage and prior to the submission of a planning application.
-Annex 1 of this Planning Guidance sets out how the negotiation process should transpire.
+Annex 1 to this section of the SPD on Affordable Housing for local needs sets out how the negotiation process should transpire.